kerberos-io/documentation/content/factory/installation-edge/index.md

 ### Traefik

-To access the Kerberos Enterprise web application, we will create a service in the next paragraphs.
+To access the Kerberos Factory application, we will create a service in the next paragraphs.
 This service will expose the web application as an Ingress.
 Thanks to our previous installation with MetalLB and Traefik (what we will do now), we will have a neat solution for managing our hostnames and Load Balancing IPs.

-The idea is that Traefik, will have a dedicated IP address assigned from MetalLB, and will resolve the Ingress of our Kerberos Enterprise web app.
+The idea is that Traefik, will have a dedicated IP address assigned from MetalLB, and will resolve the Ingress of our Kerberos Factory application.
 Let's go ahead with installing Traefik.

     helm repo add traefik https://helm.traefik.io/traefik
     helm install traefik traefik/traefik -n traefik